Fair Weather

 Clubs (Cloud)

-- All discards are placed face-down on the bottom of the draw pile.
+- All discards are placed face-down onto the Discard Pile.

-- Weather cards are played face-up and are permanently out of the game.
+- Weather cards are played face-up into the Weather Pile and are permanently out of the game.

 Winning the Game

-Reveal a valid flush on your turn → you win.
-The game ends immediately.
+Reveal a flush on your turn → you win.
+The game ends.